hanxiaomax/Learncpp_CN/docs/8-6-Typedefs-and-type-aliases.md

 #endif
 ```

-COPY

-On machines where integers are only 2 bytes, `INT_2_BYTES` can be #defined, and the program will be compiled with the top set of type aliases.
+On machines where integers are only 2 bytes, `INT_2_BYTES` can be `#defined`, and the program will be compiled with the top set of type aliases.
 On machines where integers are 4 bytes, leaving `INT_2_BYTES` undefined will cause the bottom set of type aliases to be used.
 In this way, `int8_t` will resolve to a 1 byte integer, `int16_t` will resolve to a 2 bytes integer, and `int32_t` will resolve to a 4 byte integer using the combination of `char`, `short`, `int`, and `long` that is appropriate for the machine the program is being compiled on.

 The fixed-width integers (such as `std::int_fast16_t` and `std::int_least32_t`) and `size_t` type (both covered in lesson [[4-6-Fixed-width-integers-and-size_t|4.6 - 固定宽度整型和 size_t]]) are actually just type aliases to various fundamental types.